101 Best Things to Do on Oʻahu, Hawaiʻi

 The Pali Notches Trail is one of the best all-around sunrise and sunset hikes on Oʻahu.

-That being said, the Pali Notches are notorious for being a very steep, exposed, and often very windy hike.
-Therefore, I do not recommend this trail for everyone of all abilities, especially kids!
+That being said, the Pali Notches Trail is notorious for being a very steep, exposed, and often very windy hike.
+Therefore, I do not recommend this trail for everyone of all abilities—especially kids!

-Furthermore, it’s important to know that the Pali Notches hike is NOT an established or maintained trail, and you accept all potential consequences should you choose to hike a closed trail.
+In addition to mentioning this, it’s important to know that the Pali Notches hike is NOT an established or maintained trail.
+To learn more, I encourage you to check out my separate article linked below.

 Read My Separate Post: Pali Notches Trail